SleipnirMk1/PercivalGrail/README.md

 ## How To Play
     1. Stack Guard, Hunter, or Cavalier on Civil Service to gain Coin
-    2. Stack 3 or 5 Coin to gain more Guard, Hunter, and Cavalier
+    2. Stack 3 or 5 Coin on Barracks to gain Booster Packs
+    3. Open Booster Packs by clicking
-    3. Stack 3 Guard, 3 Hunter, and 3 Cavalier on Percival to gain Holy Grail and win
+    4. Stack 3 Guard, 3 Hunter, and 3 Cavalier on Percival to gain Holy Grail and win

 ## Story, I guess?
     Based of "Perceval, the Story of the Grail" by Chrétien de Troyes